Connecting teams to support 50 million customers around the world

-Founded in 1983, Intuit is a technology company with global products and platforms, including TurboTax, QuickBooks, Mint and Turbo, that are designed to empower consumers, self-employed people and small businesses to improve their financial lives: finding them more money with the least amount of extra work while giving them complete confidence in their actions and decisions.
-With more than 9,000 employees and over 50 million customers worldwide, the company operates on a massive scale, growing its revenue to US$6 billion in the 2018 financial year.
+Founded in 1983, Intuit is a technology company with global products and platforms, including TurboTax, QuickBooks, Mint and Turbo, that are designed to empower consumers, self-employed people and small businesses to improve their financial lives, finding them more money with the least amount of extra work while giving them complete confidence in their actions and decisions.
+With more than 9,000 employees and over 50 million customers worldwide, the company operates on a massive scale, growing its revenue to $6 billion in fiscal year 2018.

-Even as Intuit’s product offerings have diversified and evolved, the company has remained a regular on Fortune’s 100 Best Companies to Work For list.
-Although its employees love where they work, the leadership noticed an opportunity for improving how work was getting done: for projects that cut across product lines and rely on shared engineering resources, or for people on the front lines of customer support who frequently communicate other teams, siloed infrastructure was becoming a roadblock to collaboration.
+Even as Intuit’s product offerings have diversified and evolved, the company has remained a regular on Fortune’s “100 Best Companies to Work For” list.
+Although its employees love where they work, the leadership noticed an opportunity for improving how work was getting done: For projects that cut across product lines and rely on shared engineering resources, or for folks on the front lines of customer support who frequently connect with other teams, siloed infrastructure was becoming a roadblock to collaboration.

-Many tools on that list had been adopted by a single team – and Brynna’s group hosted empathy session after empathy session to learn how employees were trying to bridge these tools and work together.
+Many tools on that list had been adopted by a single team, and Donn’s group hosted empathy session after empathy session to learn how employees were trying to bridge these tools and work together.
 Two common themes emerged:

 - The need for a messaging tool that worked seamlessly across all the platforms they used, including mobile